Setting up an ECE service

 Keys to making a positive difference

-For an ECE service, making a positive difference in young children’s lives depends on:
+For an early learning service, making a positive difference in young children’s lives depends on:

 - the quality of staff-child interaction